-WebTrak is a tool that allows you to access flight activity of aircraft over metropolitan areas.
+WebTrak allows you to access aircraft flight activity over metropolitan areas.

-Using a map to display surrounding suburbs within 55 km of a selected airport, WebTrak allows you to view information about arriving and departing aircraft, from 40 minutes to three months ago.
+Using a map to display surrounding suburbs within 50 kilometres of a selected airport, you can view information about arriving and departing aircraft, from 40 minutes to three months ago.

 You can also: